 Product defect cases are legally complex – especially when the liable party denies fault or the insurance company refuses to cooperate.
 You or your accident lawyer will have to prove that you were using the product in a reasonable way, that the product had a defect, and that the defect directly led to a loss or injury.

 If you were injured by a defective product in Arizona, contact the Rudolph & Hammond Law Firm.
-A Phoenix personal-injury attorney will evaluate your case to determine if you have grounds for a claim.
-You may be entitled to compensation for lost income, health-care bills and noneconomic damages.
+A Scottsdale personal-injury attorney will evaluate your case to determine if you have grounds for a claim.
+You may be entitled to compensation for lost income, health-care bills, and noneconomic damages.
 Call 480-951-9700 today to schedule a consultation.